mlcommons/policies/RESULTS_GUIDELINES.md

 Any use of results of must include the following in a footnote: benchmark suite, version, and division, benchmark name and scenario if applicable, date and source of retrieval, MLPerf result ID (major-version.minor-version.entry.benchmark), and clear reference to MLPerf trademark.
 For example:

-_[1] MLPerf v0.5 Inference Closed ResNet-v1.5 offline.
+_[1] MLPerf™ v0.5 Inference Closed ResNet-v1.5 offline.
 Retrieved from https://mlcommons.org/en/training-normal-05/ 21 December 2018, entry 0.5-12.
 The MLPerf name and logo are trademarks of MLCommons Association in the United States and other countries.
 All rights reserved.
 Unauthorized use strictly prohibited.
 See www.mlperf.org for more information._

 ## MLPerf results may only be compared against similar MLPerf results